 - A crash involving a tractor-trailer

 The negligent action of another has significantly changed the quality of a victim's life.
-It does not matter if the injury was accidental or the result of a purposeful action.
-What does matter is that a person with a TBI has more difficulty:
+It does not matter if the injury was accidental or resulted from purposeful action.
+What does matter is that an individual with a traumatic brain injury has more difficulty with: